Haynes and Boone: Notable clients/cases

 The firm advised then-incoming President George W. Bush prior to his sale of Harken Energy stock, in 1990.

-In 1993, the firm won a $420 million for Exxon in an insurance coverage case against Lloyd's of London over the Exxon Valdez tanker spill in Alaska.
+In 1993, the firm won $420 million for Exxon in an insurance coverage case against Lloyd's of London over the Exxon Valdez tanker spill in Alaska.

 In 1997, it negotiated a settlement for the Catholic Dioceses of Dallas involving sexual molestation charges and its priests.

 In 1999, it oversaw the merger between Exxon Corp and Mobile Oil Corp.

 In 2001, Haynes and Boone led a constitutional challenge to Texas' school finance system in West Orange-Cove C.I.S.D. v.
 Neeley, which ultimately persuaded the Texas Supreme Court to strike down the state's school finance system.

 In 2011, it negotiated AT&T Corp's agreement to buy cell carrier T-Mobile USA.

 In 2016, the firm defended Abbot Laboratories in a whistleblower case.

 In 2017, it was among several firms that represented Trinity Industries to obtain a reversal of a $663 million verdict in federal court for an employee who claimed his company had hidden the fact that its highway guardrails did not meet federal standards.

-In the summer of 2018, amid an immigration crackdown on the South Texas border, the firm represented many immigrant families pro bono.
+In 2018, amid an immigration crackdown on the South Texas border, the firm represented many immigrant families pro bono.

 In 2019 and 2020, the firm oversaw cases that upheld pension rule changes designed to preserve the liquidity of the Dallas Police and Fire Pension system.

 In 2023, Haynes and Boone represented a coalition of news organizations seeking a release of records from the 2022 mass shooting in the City of Uvalde.

+In 2025, the firm served as lead counsel for a coalition of booksellers and publishers that successfully challenged the READER Act, which a federal court in Texas permanently blocked on First Amendment grounds.